pravindev666/Gammax/README.md

 13. **Verdict Tile** - Aggregated AI signal (BULLISH/BEARISH/NEUTRAL) with confidence

 ### Smart Insights
-✨ **Dynamic insights on every tile** that change based on real market data:
+✨ **Dynamic insights on every tile** that change based on real market data for each stock:
 - Volume Profile: "📉 People sold LOWER prices - Market moved UP since then"
 - Orderbook: "🟢 More buyers than sellers - Might go UP!"
 - Bollinger Bands: "⬆ Price is higher - Might keep going up"
 - Absorption Flow: "🔴 More people SELLING - Price might go DOWN"
 - And 8+ more context-aware signals

+**Note:** These insights are **NOT static** - they change for every stock based on that stock's actual data!
+Switch from NIFTY to TATASTEEL and see different insights.
+(No ML models used, just smart threshold-based calculations from `chartInsights.ts`)

 ### Investment Guidance
 💰 **"Invest THIS MUCH" display** in left sidebar: